 We sat down with Raymond Nisi at Bottles and Burgers and spoke to him about his thoughts on expansion in a down economy and his three venues.

 A: “I don’t listen to negativity, I always try to be positive.
 In a down economy, rents are low and in some cases, you can get funding to improve an existing property.
 It’s like buying houses and stocks; you get in when it’s low.
-Because rents are low you get locked in.
-When the economy improves your profits increase because you negotiated a low rent in a down economy”
+Because rents are low, you get locked in.
+When the economy improves, your profits increase because you negotiated a low rent in a down economy” When it comes to hiring talents, methods like an rpo process are an essential.

 Q: We have visited all three locations and your staff is very good.
 What do you look for when you hire a new employee?